 “Yes of course you can darling, help yourself” translated that means “they’re yours darling, we’re not going to need them”.

-The idea behind this is actually me solving the issue that there are no fruit corners out there that are gluten and dairy free (do you hear me Muller?)
-I used to love both the fruit corners and crunch corners and now neither are available to me or Bethany, in fact, I distinctly remember having huge cravings for them when I was pregnant with Bethany a squillion years ago.
-Probably not enough calcium in my system, anyway, as usual I digress.
+The idea behind this Blackberry Crumble Fool recipe is actually me solving the issue that there are no fruit corners out there that are gluten and dairy free (do you hear me Muller?).
+I used to love both the fruit corners and crunch corners and now neither are available to me or Bethany.
+In fact, I distinctly remember having huge cravings for them when I was pregnant with Bethany.

-With this recipe we get the best of both worlds; fruit and crunch corners and to be fair the possibilities are endless.
-Hmmmmm, I have just had another recipe idea!
+With this recipe, we get the best of both worlds; fruit and crunch corners and to be fair the possibilities are endless.

 - 1 tsp caster sugar